-Revenues from the Company's Lime and Limestone Operations increased 16.2% in the first quarter 2014, compared to the first quarter 2013, because of increased sales volumes of approximately 14.9% for the Company's lime and limestone products, primarily resulting from the increase in demand from its construction, industrial and environmental customers, and average product price increases of approximately 1.3% realized for the Company's lime and limestone products in the first quarter 2014, compared to the comparable 2013 quarter.
-The Company's gross profit from its Lime and Limestone Operations increased 35.2% in the first quarter 2014, compared to the comparable 2013 quarter.
+Revenues from the Company's Lime and Limestone Operations increased 12.9% in the first quarter 2016, compared to the first quarter 2015, because of increased sales volumes of approximately 11.9% for the Company's lime and limestone products as a result of increased demand, principally from its construction and industrial customers, partially offset by reduced demand from the Company's environmental customers, and average product price increases of approximately 1.0% realized for the Company's lime and limestone products in the first quarter 2016, compared to the comparable 2015 quarter.
+The increased demand year-over-year from construction customers was due in part to the fact that construction demand was negatively impacted in the first quarter 2015 by inclement weather conditions in the period.
+The Company's gross profit from its Lime and Limestone Operations increased 39.2% in the first quarter 2016, compared to the compared to the first quarter 2015, primarily because of the increase in revenues in the first quarter 2016, compared to the comparable 2015 quarter.